SSAFuze/OS-projects/search/README.md

 # Search

-Given a directory, recursively searches contents.
-Defaults to current working directory and printing all contents.
+Recursively prints all directories from current working directory.